The State of Happy

 We may not be suffering from all the symptoms of "future shock", a perception of "too much change in too short period of time" as predicted by futurist, Alvin Toffler in 1970 but undeniably, growth has accelerated and so have stress and anxiety levels.
 How may we find sustainable happiness in a rapidly changing world?

 Is entitlement the reason Millennials and Gen Z are not content with what their grandparents and parents were happy for?
 While some are chasing after more money and fancy titles, and some feel threatened or stressed out, there are those who have found empowerment in the new developments and have taken it upon themselves to make a dent and create the future they envisage --- inventing the next disruptive thing; championing social and environmental causes; promoting indie culture etc. What is cause for happiness for Generation Self-actualise?

-Regardless of the generation we belong to and goals we may pursue, it is through strengthening these 3 dimensions of our Self that we may build into our core, the state of happy.
+It is through strengthening these 3 dimensions of Self that you may build into your core, the state of happy.

 Your overall sense of self-worth or personal value

 People with strong self-esteem feel less vulnerable to the negative opinions of others.
 External points of reference such as job titles and paychecks are not the real source of anyone's self-esteem for if it is, once they are taken away, so does a person's self-esteem.
 Its real source comes from acting in alignment with one's true and best self.

 It is based on your knowledge of your abilities and strengths, which affects your attitude toward new endeavours and challenges.
 People with high self-confidence believe in themselves, feel in control and are more optimistic.
 You can build self-confidence by challenging yourself more.